What to Expect on Your Glider Ride Over Vancouver Island

 "Like being gently rocked by invisible hands"

-From 3,000 feet above Vancouver Island, you'll see a perspective that few people ever experience.
-The patchwork of farmland in the Cowichan Valley, the intricate coastline of Saanich Inlet, and on clear days, the snow-capped peaks of the Olympic and Cascade mountain ranges stretching to the horizon.
+From 5,000 feet above Vancouver Island, you'll see a perspective that few people ever experience.
+The patchwork of farmland in the Alberni Valley, the intricate coastline of Qualicum Beach/Parksville, and on clear days the Coastal Mountains near Vancouver or the Broken Group of Islands on the West Coast near Bamfield and Tofino.

 The Views: A Photographer's Dream